Anna Turley

-Anna Catherine Turley (born 9 October 1978) is a British politician.
-She was the Labour and Co-operative Member of Parliament (MP) for Redcar from 2015 until 2019.
-Turley was chair of the Co-operative Party from 8 June 2019 until December 2019.
-She currently serves as chair of the North East Child Poverty Commission (NECPC).
+Anna Catherine Turley (born 9 October 1978) is a British Labour and Co-operative politician serving as Member of Parliament (MP) for Redcar since 2024, having previously served from 2015 to 2019.
+She has served as Chair of the Labour Party and Minister Without Portfolio since 2025.

 Early life and career

-Turley was born in Dartford, and received an academic scholarship to attend the independent Ashford School.
+Turley was born in Dartford, Kent, and received an academic scholarship to attend the independent Ashford School.
 She went on to read History at Greyfriars, Oxford.

 From 2001 to 2005, Turley was a fast-stream civil servant at the Home Office, initially working on youth crime issues, and later moved to the Department for Work and Pensions, specialising in child poverty issues.
 In 2005, Turley became a special adviser in the Department for Work and Pensions under David Blunkett, then in 2006 for the Cabinet Office under Hilary Armstrong.

 Early political career

-In 2006, Turley stood for election as a Labour council candidate for Wandsworth Common.
+In the 2006 Wandsworth London Borough Council election, Turley stood unsuccessfully as a Labour candidate for Wandsworth Common ward.

 In 2007, Turley worked for public relations agency The Ledbury Group.
 In April 2008, she became deputy director of the local government research organisation the New Local Government Network, and in 2010 co-founded the Co-operative Councils Innovation Network designed to enable local authorities to work in partnership with local communities.

 Turley was shortlisted for the North West Durham seat for the 2010 general election but lost out to Pat Glass.

 In 2011, Turley founded a consultancy and online forum ProgLoc (Progressive Localism) for progressive debate of key issues affecting local government, and became an associate researcher for the NGO Future of London.
 In 2012 Turley was listed as a speaker for the New Labour pressure group Progress.

 In 2013, Turley became a senior research fellow at IPPR North.

 In 2013, Turley was selected to stand in the Redcar constituency from an all-women shortlist, in a contentious selection process that was ultimately associated with the resignation of ten Labour councillors.